ten1seven/ten1seven/README.md

 ## Hi, I'm Jeremy <a href="https://www.linkedin.com/in/ten1seven/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=?style=flat-square&logo=appveyor&logo=linkedin&logoColor=white" alt="LinkedIn Badge"></a>

 I'm a Development Director at <a href="https://www.viget.com/about/team/jfields/">Viget</a>.
-We build top-notch <a href="https://www.viget.com/project-type/campaign-sites/">campaign</a>, <a href="https://www.viget.com/project-type/organizational-websites/">organizational</a>, and <a href="https://www.viget.com/project-type/large-content-sites/">large content</a> sites on WordPres and <a href="https://www.viget.com/services/craft-cms/">Craft</a>.
+We build top-notch <a href="https://www.viget.com/project-type/campaign-sites/">campaign</a>, <a href="https://www.viget.com/project-type/organizational-websites/">organizational</a>, and <a href="https://www.viget.com/project-type/large-content-sites/">large content</a> sites on WordPress and <a href="https://www.viget.com/services/craft-cms/">Craft</a>.

 Viget is hiring!
 Check out our <a href="https://www.viget.com/careers/">career listings</a> to find out more.